-Note: 1.
-Call for admissions to M.Tech. / Ph.D. or any other program will be advertised separately by the respective institutions and GATE committee is NOT responsible for the admission process.

-- 2. GATE zonal offices will NOT entertain any queries about admission, reservation of seats and/or award of scholarship/assistantship. - 3.
-GATE committee is NOT liable for any legal obligations related to admission.
+- 1) Call for admissions to M.Tech. / Ph.D. or any other program will be advertised separately by the respective institutions and GATE Committee is NOT responsible for the admission process. - 2) GATE zonal offices will NOT entertain any queries about admission, reservation of seats and/or award of scholarship / assistantship. - 3) No liability is assumed for any legal obligations related to admission.